Ac6Embedded/apollo-docs/docs/security/cra/scope-and-definitions.md

 - **physical connection**: a connection implemented using physical means, including wires or radio waves (Art.
 3(9));
 - **indirect connection**: connection does not take place directly, but as part of a larger system that is directly connectable (Art.
 3(10)).

-So for embedded products, the following are all “connections” in CRA terms:
+So for embedded products, the following are all "connections" in CRA terms:

-- Ethernet, Wi‑Fi, cellular, Thread, BLE, Zigbee, LoRaWAN
+- Ethernet, Wi-Fi, cellular, Thread, BLE, Zigbee, LoRaWAN
-- USB (CDC/DFU), UART, SPI, I²C when used via a gateway / host
+- USB (CDC/DFU), UART, SPI, IC when used via a gateway / host
-- CAN / CAN‑FD, Modbus, RS‑485, PROFINET, EtherCAT when bridged to IP
+- CAN / CAN-FD, Modbus, RS-485, PROFINET, EtherCAT when bridged to IP
 - debug interfaces (SWD/JTAG) if accessible in the field (risk assessment)

 ---